By Stephen T. Sinatra, M.D., F.A.C.C., F.A.C.N., C.N.S., C.B.T.

 The term “blood sugar” gets thrown around often in conversations about health and wellness, especially in relation to diabetes.
 But many people don’t know exactly what blood sugar is and how it impacts the body.
 Here’s the skinny to help you better control or lower your blood sugar.

 Blood sugar (also called glucose) is sugar that is transported through the bloodstream.
 Most of the food we eat gets converted into glucose—a major source of fuel for cells and energy for the entire body.
 But cells don’t just see glucose in the bloodstream and wave it in.
 Glucose needs an escort to get where it needs to be.
-So here comes insulin, made by the pancreas, to usher glucose and other nutrients into the cells.
-Without this process, our cells would literally starve to death.
+That escort is insulin, a hormone made by the pancreas, to help glucose and other nutrients get into the cells.
+Without this ushering process, our cells would literally starve to death.

 High Blood Sugar and Diabetes

 Here’s where it gets tricky.
 Our bodies release insulin proportionate to the amount of glucose dumped into the bloodstream: the more glucose, the more insulin needed.
-When lots of glucose and insulin circulate regularly in the bloodstream, insulin can becomes persona non grata: after time, cells no longer recognize insulin, they become resistant to it.
+When lots of glucose and insulin circulate regularly in the bloodstream, insulin can becomes persona non grata: after time, cells no longer recognize insulin, and they become resistant to it (this is what doctors mean when saying a person has “insulin resistance.”)
 So blood sugar levels rise above normal and stay elevated because the glucose can’t get in.
 When this happens, you can develop diabetes.

 There are two main types of diabetes.
 Type 1 is a chronic autoimmune condition in which the pancreas produces little or no insulin.
 Type 2, the more common form, occurs when the body either does not produce enough insulin or becomes resistant to insulin due to a long-term destructive cycle of too much blood sugar and insulin.
 Crowded with these substances, your arteries can become inflamed.
 Over time, high levels of glucose in the blood can lead to serious problems with your heart, eyes, kidneys, gums and teeth, and nerves.

 The statistics on diabetes are seriously staggering.
-In 2012, an estimated 29 million Americans had diabetes—most of those cases type 2.
+According to the CDC, over 30 million Americans have diabetes—and 90 to 95 percent of them have type 2 diabetes.
 Another 86 million people age 20 and older had “prediabetes.”

 Type 2 diabetes really is a lifestyle disease.
 Most Americans eat too many sugars and refined carbohydrates, which puts them on a perpetual high blood sugar and insulin roller coaster ride.
 In other words, a constant supply of simple carbs and sugars is going to bring you down.